rachelvansciver/SAACO3/messaging/Kinesis.md

 # Kinesis

 ## TLDR
 Kinesis is a set of services for streaming real time or next to real time data in AWS.
-Its generaly more expensive and more difficult to setup than [[SQS]] but offers more features and higher performance.
+Its generally more expensive and more difficult to setup than [[SQS]] but offers more features and higher performance.

 ## Features